CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 You will be expected to attend at least two tech community meetups per course.
 Each meetup may consume one to four hours of time, depending on the event.
 While the pandemic persists, most if not all meetups will be conducted via video conferencing, but this also gives you the chance to participate in out-of-town events.

 Code Louisville staff typically post meetup schedules on Slack.
 Other meetups can be discovered with a Google search.
+If you find out about a tech meetup that no one knows about, post a link to it in Slack.

 Tech meetups are beneficial because:
 - they give you a chance to network, to see and be seen